Ryan Haynes (footballer): Newport County

 On 12 July 2019, Haynes joined League Two side Newport County on a two-year contract for an undisclosed fee.
 On 3 August 2019 he made his debut for Newport in a 2–2 draw against Mansfield Town On 31 August 2019, he scored his first goal for Newport in a 2–0 win against Forest Green Rovers in League Two.
 Haynes played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1-0 after a 107th minute penalty.
-In June 2021 Haynes signed a one year contract extension with Newport County.
+In June 2021 Haynes signed a one-year contract extension with Newport County.
 He was released by Newport County at the end of the 2021–22 season.

 Northampton Town

 On 20 June 2022, Haynes agreed to join fellow League Two club Northampton Town on a two-year contract from 1 July when his Newport County contract would expire.
+He departed the club at the end of the 2023–24 season upon the expiration of his contract.